abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--debug-https`

-> [!IMPORTANT]
+> [!WARNING]
-> _**Additional Usage Notes:**_ Whilst this option can be used at any time, it is advisable that you only use this option when advised as this will output your `Authorization: bearer` - which is your authentication token to Microsoft OneDrive.
+> Whilst this option can be used at any time, it is advisable that you only use this option when advised as this will output your `Authorization: bearer` - which is your authentication token to Microsoft OneDrive.

 ### disable_download_validation
 _**Description:**_ This option determines whether the client will conduct integrity validation on files downloaded from Microsoft OneDrive.
 Sometimes, when downloading files, particularly from SharePoint, there is a discrepancy between the file size reported by the OneDrive API and the byte count received from the SharePoint HTTP Server for the same file.
 Enable this option to disable the integrity checks performed by this client.